🇰🇭 CAPITAL | PHNOM PENH

 November to April are the dry months.
 The average temperature will be in the 80s.

 Traveling between towns and cities within the country are sometimes long and tiring on a hot bus.
-This means you should allot more for travel days if you want to explore more of the country.
+This means you should allot more time for travel days if you want to explore off-the-beaten path.